thinknum/react-tour/README.md

 };
 ```

-Don't forget to include this file somewhere in your app layout:
+Don't forget to render this component somewhere in your app layout:

 ```ts
 // components/AppLayout.tsx